Jokic dominates Kings as Nuggets win after blowing big lead

 Nuggets: Will Barton (left ankle sprain), Jeff Green (personal reasons) and Bones Hyland (right knee soreness) were held out.

-Kings: Interim coach Alvin Gentry had to be restrained by an assistant following a foul call in the second quarter. … Davion Mitchell was hurt after a hard fall in the first half.
+Kings: Gentry had to be restrained by an assistant following a foul call in the second quarter. … Davion Mitchell was hurt after a hard fall in the first half.
 He was taken to the locker room, then returned in the second quarter.

 UP NEXT